The future of IoT: 10 predictions about the Internet of Things

 9. IoT-based DDoS attacks will take on more dangerous forms

 Botnet-powered distributed denial of service (DDoS) attacks have used infected IoT devices to bring down websites.
-IoT devices can be used to direct other attacks, according to a Symantec blog post.
+IoT devices can be used to direct other attacks.

 For instance, there may be future attempts to weaponize IoT devices.
 A possible example would be a nation shutting down home thermostats in an enemy state during a harsh winter.

 10. Security and privacy concerns will drive legislation and regulatory activity

 The increase in IoT devices is just one reason security and privacy concerns are rising.

 In mid-2018, the European Union implemented the General Data Protection Regulation.
 GDPR has led to similar security and privacy initiatives in several nations around the world.
 In the United States, California recently passed a tougher privacy law.

 What does this mean for you?
 Such efforts could give you more control over your data.

 Norton empowers people and families around the world to feel safer in their digital lives

 Editorial note: Our articles provide educational information for you.
 Our offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about Cyber Safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.
 The Norton and LifeLock brands are part of Gen Digital Inc.